-Tour the Park with a special focus on Stockade Laby-rinth, Logging Camp, Secret Passion, Ontonagon, and Bonnet.
+Tour the Park with a special focus on Stockade Labyrinth, Logging Camp, Secret Passion, Ontonagon, and Bonnet.
 Make sure to share the notes from the previous pages and ask them the following questions:

 What do you see?
 How does this relate to Michigan's history?
+What material(s) make up this sculpture?